greenpeace/planet4-landing-page/README.md

 ### Notes

 - This repository does not have its own helm chart.
 It uses the helm chart [Planet4 static](https://github.com/greenpeace/planet4-helm-static) which has been created to accommodate all static applications.
-- New commits to the master branch get deployed at the url: https://dev.landing.p4.greenpeace.org
+- New commits to the main branch get deployed at the url: https://www-dev.greenpeace.org
 - New tags get deployed at the url: https://www.greenpeace.org/
 - If you want to confirm the version deployed you can check `/version.txt` on either of the above urls.